Jcba/pathfinder/README.md

 # Pathfinder

-Pathfinder finds the shortest route between two points.
+Pathfinder finds the shortest route between two GJPoints.
 It reads OSM data and transforms this to a routable graph.
 The project aims to be simple and extendable.

 ## Usage